c2997108/lastwasm/doc/lastdb.rst

 -i MATCHES
-    This option makes lastdb faster, at the expense of limiting your options with lastal.
+    This option makes lastdb faster, at the expense of limiting your options with lastal_.
 If you use (say) "-i 10", then you cannot use lastal with option m < 10.

 -b LENGTH